-As detailed in section 1, Macquarie received approval from APRA to use the Basel II Foundation Internal Ratings Based (FIRB) Approach for credit risk for its Corporate, Sovereign and Bank portfolios.
+Macquarie received approval from APRA to use the Basel II Foundation Internal Ratings Based (FIRB) Approach for credit risk for its Corporate, Sovereign and Bank portfolios.
 Approval for the FIRB approach enables Macquarie to rely on its own internal estimates for some of the necessary credit risk components in determining the capital requirement for a given credit exposure.
-Internal estimates are used for PD and Maturity, while for non-retail portfolios APRA provided estimates must be used for LGD and Earnings at Default (EAD).
+Internal estimates are used for PD and Maturity, while for non-retail portfolios APRA provided estimates must be used for LGD and Exposures at Default (EAD).

-Equally a number of businesses have been accredited to use the retail treatment set out in the APRA Prudential Standards, whereby assets are assigned to pools based on both borrower and transaction risk and where the PD and LGD estimates are derived from Macquarie's loss history for asset types in that pool.
+Equally a number of retail businesses have been accredited to use the Basel II Advanced Internal Ratings Based (AIRB) Approach set out in the APRA Prudential Standards, whereby assets are assigned to pools based on both borrower and transaction risk and where the PD and LGD estimates are derived from Macquarie's loss history for asset types in that pool.